truemagic-coder/solana-agent/README.md

     print(response, end="")
 ```

-## Agent Training
+## Runtime Prompt Injection

 Many use cases for Solana Agent require training your agents on your company data.

 This can be accomplished via runtime prompt injection.
-Integrations that work well with this method are vector stores like Pinecone and FAQs.
+Integrations that work well with FAQs.

 This knowledge is accessible to all your AI agents.